topeterk/HitCounterManager/README.md

 * Easy to use profile management
 * On the fly configurable design
 * Configurable keyboard hot keys that can easily be used while playing
-* One single save file for all settings and profiles: **HitCounterManagerSave.xml**
+* Save file for all settings and profiles: **HitCounterManagerSave.xml**
-* One single save file for all settings of AutoSplit: **HitCounterManagerSaveAutoSplitter.xml**
+* Save file for all settings of AutoSplit: **HitCounterManagerSaveAutoSplitter.xml**
 * Create profiles for each challenge or game or build a sequence of runs (called succession) like for the Dark Souls trilogy
-* Posibility to AutoSplit for:
+* Posibility to AutoSplit for: (Windows only)
  Dark Souls 1, Dark Souls 2, Dark Souls 3, Sekiro Shadow Die Twice, Elden Ring, Hollow Knight, Celeste, Cuphead and Others
 * Dark Mode (not the best looking but hey: its dark)
-* Timer (including current, autotimers, PB and gold split times)
+* Timer (including current, PB, gold split times, auto timers and InGameTime tracking values)
 * Customizable designs (Find [some examples](../../wiki/Designs) at the [Wiki pages](../../wiki))

 ### Pre-defined profiles